 The reality has been more complicated.
 Wilson turned 36 in November, and while he’s had stretches of excellent play this season, he’s also shown moments that suggest his best football is behind him.
 His mobility has decreased noticeably over the past two years.
 His deep ball accuracy, once his greatest weapon, has become inconsistent.
 He threw for 3,342 yards and 24 touchdowns during the regular season, respectable numbers that nonetheless represent his lowest totals since 2019.

 The Steelers’ path to victory tonight depends on Wilson rediscovering the magic that defined his prime.
 They need the Russell Wilson who threw for 1,200 yards and 10 touchdowns during Seattle’s Super Bowl XLVIII run.
 They need the quarterback who orchestrated a 15-play, 80-yard drive in Super Bowl XLIX, nearly completing one of the greatest comebacks in championship game history.
+ESPN’s Dan Orlovsky noted on NFL Countdown that Wilson “still has the arm talent, but his internal clock has slowed down, and against a defense like Houston’s, that’s the difference between a completion and a sack.”
 Whether that version of Wilson still exists remains the central question of Pittsburgh’s playoff hopes.

 The game within the game tonight pits Houston’s pass rush against Pittsburgh’s offensive line, and the advantage belongs decisively to the Texans.
-The Steelers allowed 45 sacks during the regular season, the seventh-highest total in the NFL, despite Wilson’s relatively quick release.
+The Steelers allowed 45 sacks during the regular season, the seventh-highest total in the NFL per Pro Football Reference, despite Wilson’s relatively quick release.
 Their interior offensive line has been particularly vulnerable, with center Zach Frazier and guards Isaac Seumalo and James Daniels all struggling to handle powerful interior rushers.

 Houston will exploit this weakness aggressively.
 Defensive coordinator Matt Burke has shown a willingness to blitz from unexpected angles, bringing safeties and linebackers on delayed rushes that create confusion for offensive lines trying to identify their assignments.
 The Texans recorded at least three sacks in 12 of their 17 regular-season games.
 They’ve held opponents below 17 points in nine of those games.
 When the pass rush dominates, everything else falls into place.